Abbakka Chowta: Further reading

+Early life

-The Chowtas followed the system of matrilineal inheritance (Aliyasantana) of Digambara Jain Bunt community by which Tirumala Raya, Abbakka's uncle, crowned her the queen of Ullal.
+Ullal was the capital of the Chowta king Thirumala Raya III.
+Feudatories of the Vijayanagar kingdom, the Chowtas were Tuluva kings who practiced Tuluva Animism (Būtaradhane).
+The Chowtas followed the system of matrilineal inheritance (Aliyasantana) of Bunts community by which Tirumala Raya, Abbakka's uncle, crowned her the queen of Ullal.

 He also forged a matrimonial alliance for Abbakka with Lakshmappa Arasa Bangaraja II, king of Banga principality in Mangalore.
 This alliance was to later prove a source of worry for the Portuguese.
 Tirumala Raya also trained Abbakka in the different aspects of warfare and military strategy.
 The marriage, however, was short-lived and Abbakka returned to Ullal.
 Her husband thus longed for revenge against Abbakka and was to later join the Portuguese in their fight against Abbakka.

 Historical background

 After overrunning Goa and taking control of it, the Portuguese turned their attention southwards and along the coast.
 They first attacked the South Kanara coast in 1525 and destroyed the Mangalore port.
 Ullal was a prosperous port and a hub of the spice trade to Arabia and other countries in the west.
 Being the profitable trading center that it was, the Portuguese, the Dutch and the British vied with one another for control of the region as well as the trade routes.
 They, however, had not been able to make much headway as the resistance from the local chieftains was very strong.
 The local rulers even forged alliances cutting across caste and religious lines.

+Abbakka was crowned as the queen in 1525.
 Abbakka's administration was well represented by Jains, Hindus as well as Muslims.
 Historical research also reveals that during her rule in the 16th century, Beary men had served as seamen in the naval force.
 Rani Abbakka had personally supervised the construction of dam at Malali; she had appointed Bearys for boulder work.[11]
 Her army too consisted of people of all sects and castes.
 She even forged alliances with the Zamorin of Calicut.
 Together, they kept the Portuguese at bay.
 The marital ties with the neighbouring Banga dynasty added further strength to the alliance of the local rulers.
 She also gained support from powerful king Venkatappanayaka of Bidnur and ignored the threat of Portuguese forces.